openhab/openhab-docs/configuration/items.md

 Group:itemtype:function  itemname  ["labeltext"]  [<iconname>]  [(group1, group2, ...)]
 ```

-By default, if no function is provided to the group, the Group uses OR.
+By default, if no function is provided to the group, the Group uses the logical OR function.
-So for a Group of switches the Group state will be ON if any of the members states are ON.
+For example, if a Group of switches does not have a defined function, the Group state will be ON if any of the members' states are ON.
 But this means that once one Item in the group has its state change to ON, the Group's state gets set.
 Each subsequent Item that changes state to ON will not trigger "myGroup changed" because the Group isn't changing.